jarrodmillman/pose-stats/description.md

 ## Scientific Python

-The entire space of Python libraries for scientific computation is most often referred to as the scientific Python ecosystem.
+The entire space of Python libraries for scientific computation is most often referred to as the scientific Python ecosystem \cite{perez2011python}.
 Inside it, there exist several OSEs.
 Notable examples include Scientific Python, scikit-HEP (high energy physics), pangeo (earth sciences), astropy (astronomy), and nipy (neuroimaging).
 The first of these, founded by PI SJvdW and KJM, aims to better coordinate the development of scientific Python projects as well as their associated communities of contributors.